MARKET SNAPSHOT: Dow Shakes Off Slumping Bank Stocks To Trade In Record Territory

 Need to Know:Here's a quirkier game plan for markets that are 'priced for perfection' (http://www.marketwatch.com/story/heres-a-quirkier-game-plan-for-markets-that-are-priced-for-perfection-2017-07-14)

-For the week, the main equity indexes are on track to post solid gains, led by a 2.4% rise for the Nasdaq on the week, more than a 1% gain for the S&P 500 and a 1% climb for the Dow.
+For the week, the main equity indexes are on track to post solid gains, led by a 2.3% rise for the Nasdaq on the week, a 1.1% gain for the S&P 500 and a 0.7% climb for the Dow.

 On Wednesday, dovish comments from Fed Chairwoman Janet Yellen in Capitol Hill testimony boosted helped to support hopes that the Fed would moderate its policies, which have been supportive to equity markets and bonds, if coming data proved weak.
 So far, Yellen has described economic weakness, notably slothful inflation, as temporary.

 Stocks to watch: J.P.
-Morgan (JPM) beat expectations on both revenue and profit, but shares gave up an early initial gain to turn more than 2% lower.
+Morgan (JPM) beat expectations on both revenue and profit, but shares gave up an early initial gain to turn 1.6% lower.

-Citi(C) reported earnings that were better than expected (http://www.marketwatch.com/story/citigroup-tops-profit-and-revenue-estimates-2017-07-14), but it did show signs of a slowdown in trading, with overall trading revenue down 4% and fixed-income trading revenue off 6%.
-Shares of the bank were trading up 0.8% lower.
+Citigroup Inc.(C) reported earnings that were better than expected (http://www.marketwatch.com/story/citigroup-tops-profit-and-revenue-estimates-2017-07-14), but it did show signs of a slowdown in trading, with overall trading revenue down 4% and fixed-income trading revenue off 6%.
+Shares of the bank were trading up 1.2% lower.

-Wells Fargo & Co.(WFC) reported second-quarter results that were better than expected but shares fell more than 2%.
+Wells Fargo & Co.(WFC) reported second-quarter results that were better than expected but shares fell 1.9%.

 Ahead of those results, Wall Street had been expecting banks to deliver a weak quarter, potentially kicking off the latest in a string of disappointing earnings seasons (http://www.marketwatch.com/story/bank-earnings-expect-another-meh-quarter-of-weak-trading-revenue-2017-07-10).
 The shine has come off the sector as hopes have faded that President Donald Trump will push through structural reforms and boost the economy.
 Disappointment from banks could weigh on the broader market, warned some.